 You could also drop downhill, to a cluster of temples, and then turn onto the Tei Tong Tai Country Trail.
 “This is a hidden gem of Lantau,” a friend rightly noted.
 The trail crosses streams where you can cool off and check for frogs and fish; a bench gives grandstand views over the airport.

-Also, there’s Tai tong Tsai Country Trail, down to pass Po Lam Monastery [and various other buildings we saw], and head east to reach Tung Chung Road at Pak Kung Au [bus stop, phew!]
+Also, there’s Tai tong Tsai Country Trail: walk down to pass Po Lam Monastery, and head east to reach Tung Chung Road at Pak Kung Au [bus stop, phew!]

 Hoi Ha and Pak Sha O